chromium/chromium/docs/security/severity-guidelines.md

 that of a critical severity bug, but they require the precondition of a compromised renderer.
 (Bugs which involve using [MojoJS](../../mojo/public/js/README.md) to trigger an exploitable browser process crash usually fall into this category).
+Another example are bugs that result in memory corruption in the browser process, which would normally be critical severity, but require browser shutdown or profile destruction, which would lower these issues to high severity.
+A bug with the precondition of browser shutdown or profile destruction should be considered to have a maximum severity of high and could potentially be reduced by other mitigating factors.

 They are normally assigned priority **Pri-1** and assigned to the current stable milestone (or earliest milestone affected).
 For high severity bugs,